"Holding Court" John A. Macdonald Statue

 Sir John A. MacDonald must stay, tearing down statues is not reconciliation.

-by Grayson Pollard, about 4 years ago
+by Grayson Pollard, over 5 years ago

 Sir John A. MacDonald is responsible for making the great country all of us Canadians live in today.
 He created the country where us Canadians enjoy human rights, the rule of law, and a free and open democracy.
 Radical leftists, however are trying to take away the rights we were given as Canadians and subjects of the British Empire before Canadian Confederation.
 We must not give in.
 There is no legitimate reason to tear down these statues, as they resemble a part of our history.
 Sir John A. MacDonald may have been responsible for the horrible Residential Schools, but I...
 Continue reading